vsramanujan/asynchronous-javascript/README.md

 - But we don't listen to the "completed" event in a promise exactly using the way mentioned above - but its an important conceptual base for understanding what a promise is like - a promise is **like** an event listener

-- And instead of calling it the "completed" event, we call it the then event
+- And instead of calling it the "completed" event, we call it the "then" event

 ``` js